-Draft transportation goals, objectives, and policies were drafted on August 19, 2008, at a Plan Commission meeting.
-The goals were based on the information in the Transportation Element of the Comprehensive Plan, as well as the results of the SWOT Analysis, Vision Statement, and Land-Use goal-setting process.
+Transportation goals, objectives, and policies were drafted on August 19, 2008 and on June 27, 2016 at Planning Commission meetings.
+The goals were based on the information in the Transportation Element of the

+Comprehensive Plan, as well as the results of the SWOT Analysis, Vision Statement, and Land-Use goal-setting process.

 - A. Goal The Town will strive to maintain and develop roads appropriate to serve the Town. - 1.
 Objective The Town will maintain Town road standards to implement the goals of this plan. - a.
 Policy The Town will only accept road dedications for roads built to Town road standards. - b.
-Policy All Town subdivisions shall have a class C intersection for their entrances. - B. Goal New subdivisions will have well planned road layouts. - 1.
-Objective New development shall be designed in a manner that can support a variety of transportation alternatives that meets the needs of all residents of the area. - a.
-Policy Subdivisions should be platted to allow for through connections when future development occurs. - Policy Developers should pay the cost of any professional services required to review preliminary and final subdivision plats.
+Policy All Town subdivisions shall have a class C intersection for their entrances. - B. Goal New subdivisions will have well-planned road layouts. - 1.
+Objective New development shall be designed in a manner that can support a variety of transportation alternatives that meet the needs of all residents in the area. - a.
+Policy Subdivisions should be platted to allow for through connections when future development occurs. - b.
+Policy Developers should pay the cost of any professional services required to review preliminary and final subdivision plats.